-As sometimes said—Thai Massage is “Yoga for Lazy People.”
-It means we, the practitioner, do Yoga for you.
-And we do it creatively.
-And we do it just a little bit deeper than you can do it yourself.
+As sometimes said, Thai Massage is “Yoga for Lazy People.”
+It means that the practitioner does Yoga for you.
+And, just a little bit deeper, a bit further than you can do it yourself.

 There are basically no wrong poses or wrong ways to do them, except for certain precautions to take into account.
 In fact, only results may vary.
 It all depends on what someone can handle.
-What’s good, what’s healthy for the receiver?
-It depends on their particular issues.
-What’s their flexibility, what are their vulnerabilities?
+What’s good, what’s healthy for the receiver depends on their particular health issues, their flexibility and vulnerabilities.

 And it’s good to know what poses and positions do.
 What they can do.
-What they are supposed to do.
-Their benefits and their pitfalls.
-That helps you to decide what to do (or not to do) at particular moments, with particular clients.
+What they are supposed to do and what their benefits and pitfalls are.
+That helps you to decide what to do or not to do at particular moments with particular clients.